jobjo/jobjo.github.io/_posts/2018-01-28-implicit-functors.md

 {% endhighlight %}

-As a first stop, we'll take a look at functors, that is the *functor pattern* and not module functors in OCaml.
-A functor, as inspired by the Haskell type class, can be represented in OCaml as a module signature:
+As a first stop, we'll take a look at functors, that is the *functor pattern* and not module functors.
+A functor, as inspired by the Haskell type class, can be represented in OCaml by a module signature:

 {% highlight ocaml %}
 module type FUNCTOR = sig